larryknaebelobsidian/kingdom/Proposition 14. Some things pertaining to the kingdom not so easily comprehended as many suppose..md

 > p.
 152 Vol. 1 Prop.
 14 Obs.
 3

 ### Consequence of not having deep conviction that the Bible is a Divine Record
-> Unless there is a deep conviction that the Bible is a Divine Record, and that, in consequence, everything that is contains should be duly weighed and placed in its connection with the Divine Purpose, it is impossible to harmonize the Word: some discordant elements will inevitably appear to prevent unity.
+> Unless there is a deep conviction that the Bible is a Divine Record, and that, in consequence, everything that it contains should be duly weighed and placed in its connection with the Divine Purpose, it is impossible to harmonize the Word: some discordant elements will inevitably appear to prevent unity.
 > p.
 152 Vol. 1 Prop.
 14 Obs.
 3

 ### Careful collation required